 Not exactly.
 “Domestic violence” refers to a list of crimes that – when the other person involved is a spouse, roommate, or current or ex-significant other – are considered domestic violence.
 Disorderly conduct is included in that list, as are crimes like Assault, Threatening, Unlawful Restraint, and Interfering with a 911 Call in Connecticut.
 For additional information on what to expect with a domestic violence arrest in Stamford, follow this link.

-Top Stamford criminal lawyers know to immediately move to preserve any helpful evidence that might otherwise be overwritten, make sure you are prepared for your arraignment, including your interview with a Family Relations officer in Court, and to then work with you to show the Court why you deserve another chance.
+Top attorneys know to immediately move to preserve any helpful evidence that might otherwise be overwritten, make sure you are prepared for your arraignment, including your interview with a Family Relations officer in Court, and to then work with you to show the Court why you deserve another chance.

-Often, the Office of Family Relations will want to work with you – especially if it’s your very first arrest – and an attorney that’s thoroughly familiar with the Stamford Court can help to get your case resolved as quickly as possible.
+Often, the Office of Family Relations will want to work with you – especially if it’s your very first arrest – and an attorney that’s thoroughly familiar with the court system can help to get your case resolved as quickly as possible.

 Either way, violating a protective order is a felony in Connecticut, so it’s important that your attorney explain to you exactly what is allowed and prohibited by the order.
 For more on how protective orders in Stamford court get imposed, check out this link.

-Many people charged with Disorderly Conduct in Stamford Connecticut find themselves walking into a courtroom for the first time.
+Many people charged with Disorderly Conduct in Stamford find themselves walking into a courtroom for the first time.
 Unfortunately, going in alone can be a complicated and risky process.
-Get in touch with a team of attorneys who are in Stamford Superior Court several days each week.
+Get in touch with a team of attorneys who are qualified to help.
 Check out our certified reviews from past clients on Avvo.com.
-Then give our Mark Sherman Law team a call at (203) 358-4700 today.
+Then give our Mark Sherman Law team a call.